The New PA Certification Maintenance Process: What You Need to Know

 AAPA is gearing up to have activities available in every specialty area, since again, unlike PANCE/PANRE's focus on core knowledge, these self-assessment CME activities help you within your practice specialty.
 Self-assessment activities are meant to help you better recognize gaps in your own knowledge so that you can better serve your patients.

-AAPA has compiled a list of 57 self-assessment activities currently available to PAs.
+AAPA has compiled a list of more than 60 self-assessment activities currently available to PAs.
 That list will continue to grow.

 How do I know if a self-assessment or PI-CME activity will satisfy the new requirements?In order for a PA to claim specific self-assessment and/or PI-CME credit, the activities will have to be approved by AAPA.
 Unlike traditional Category 1 CME, there is no reciprocity with other credit systems.
 AAPA approval ensures that the activities meet the unique practice needs of PAs.